23 Team project work

 Your specific tasks are:

 1. Get together with your team.
-We will already have created a repository for you to use, which we will show how to find during the course.
+We will already have created a repository for you to use, which we will show how to find during the workshop.
 Clone your team repository to your computer using usethis::create_from_github().
 You will likely also need to authenticate with GitHub by using gitcreds::gitcreds_set().

 2. Choose a dataset: As a team, decide on and select one of the datasets listed below to analyse.
 You can use the same dataset as another team, but you must use a different dataset than the one we used in class.
 These datasets were specifically chosen because they have a lot of variables, are relatively tidy, and are not too large.